imoneoi/openchat/README.md

 |--------------|------|---------|--------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|
 | OpenChat 3.2 SUPER | 13B  | 4096    | [Huggingface](https://huggingface.co/openchat/openchat_v3.2_super) | `python -m ochat.serving.openai_api_server --model openchat/openchat_v3.2_super --engine-use-ray --worker-use-ray` |

-# 💌Contact

-We are a student team at Tsinghua University, working on OpenChat, a project that requires additional computing power or LLMs API keys for further development.
-If you are interested in our project and would like to offer support, please feel free to reach out to us:

-* Wang Guan [imonenext at gmail dot com]
-* Cheng Sijie [csj23 at mails dot tsinghua dot edu dot cn]

-We look forward to hearing  you and collaborating on this exciting project!

 # Citation

 ```